Evangelion: 2.0 You Can (Not) Advance: Plot

 The Third Angel escapes its confinement and tries to break out of NERV's arctic Bethany Base, but Mari Illustrious Makinami, a new pilot, launches Evangelion Provisional Unit-05 and destroys the Angel by self-destructing the EVA and safely ejecting at the last moment.

 Meanwhile, Shinji Ikari and his father Gendo visit mother and wife Yui's grave.
 Shortly after, the Seventh Angel attacks, but is quickly dispatched by the newly arrived Unit-02 and its headstrong pilot, Asuka Langley Shikinami.
 Ryoji Kaji delivers to Gendo a suitcase containing the mysterious "Key of Nebuchadnezzar" and notes that the destruction of Unit-05 went as planned.
 Gendo and Kozo Fuyutsuki then visit NERV's lunar compound, Tabgha Base, to view the construction of Evangelion Mark.06, which is noted as being different from the other EVAs.
 They are denied permission to land, but briefly see Kaworu Nagisa sitting in space without a space suit.
 During Gendo's absence, the Eighth Angel attacks Tokyo-3.
 Shinji, Asuka, and Rei kill it in an improvised plan devised by Misato Katsuragi.
 Both Unit-00 and Unit-01 are damaged.
 Gendo returns and asks to have them both repaired, but SEELE only allows the repair of Unit-01.

 In an attempt to heal the relationship between Gendo and Shinji, Rei prepares a dinner party.
 At the same time, Mari arrives in Tokyo-3.
 Later, Unit-04 and NERV's U.S. branch are destroyed during an experiment, prompting the U.S. government to send Unit-03 to Tokyo-3.
-Due to an international agreement that allows no more than three functioning Evangelions per country at a time, NERV seals away Unit-02 and schedules a test of Unit-03 on the same day as Rei's dinner party; Asuka volunteers to take Rei's place as the test pilot, to avoid the party.
+Due to an international agreement that allows no more than three functioning Evangelions per country at a time, NERV seals away Unit-02 and schedules a test of Unit-03 on the same day as Rei's dinner party; Asuka volunteers to take Rei's place as the test pilot, to prevent the party from getting cancelled.
 Once Asuka activates Unit-03, the Ninth Angel possesses the EVA and goes on a rampage.
 Shinji pilots Unit-01, but refuses to fight the Angel for fear of harming Asuka, who is still trapped inside.
 Gendo orders the activation of the Dummy System, which makes Unit-01 autonomous, and allows it to savagely destroy Unit-03, crushing the cockpit in its teeth.
 Emotionally wounded by his father's cold decision, Shinji leaves NERV.